 Proprietary systems may only give you access to certain reporting functions.
 If the built-in reporting functions aren’t sufficient for your requirements, vendors can provide their own reporting solution with enhanced capabilities.

-Before you purchase an LMS, consider what your analysis and reporting needs will be, and whether you’re willing to invest into an additional reporting solution.
+Before you purchase an LMS, consider what your analysis and reporting needs will be and whether you’re willing to invest into an additional reporting solution.

 When considering an LMS application, think about your branding and styling needs.
-Some LMSs will allow you to customize the styling of the interface to your brand, and others will provide only limited color options.
+Some LMSs will allow you to customize the styling of the interface to your brand, and others will provide only limited colour options.